Availability All Editions

 For a more detailed effort planning for the project duration, right-click on an allocation segment to split it.
 This allows you to create any number of allocation segments and fill them individually.

 In order to simplify the time segmentation, Meisterplan offers an optional Time Grid.
-To do this, click on Settings in the toolbar.
-Under Editing Allocations, select Time Grid.
+To do this, select Time Grid under Allocation Mode in the toolbar.

 Find out more: